Netural/Backend-REST-java/Readme.md

 Have a look at the `API_blueprint.md`.
 In this file you can see a completed and valid [apiary](http://apiary.io) API blueprint. as mentioned in Running this example - all you have to do is replacing the placeholder and copy the content into your [apiary](http://apiary.io) doc.

+## Templates

-## Basic Controller
+### Basic Controller

 In the `Controller.java` there is only a basic controller available, because if you need a specific relationship between another model we can't add it in this default template.
 Also be sure that you implement your `GET`, `POST`, `PUT` and `DELETE` functions with the response status you can find inside every function.

-## Basic Model
+### Basic Model

 In the `Model.java` you can see that this little piece of nothing is only a POJO.

-## Response Models
+### Response Models

-### ErrorContainer
+#### ErrorContainer

 In the class `ErrorContainer.java` you can see a default implementation of a valid and good looking error object in javascript.
 This will also be send in the basic controller as real message for failure.

-### ModelContainer
+#### ModelContainer

-If you are looking at the ModelContainer you will see that in this class we have a lot placeholders because this class will represent your real model for the communication with the client.
+If you are looking at the `ModelContainer.java` you will see that in this class we have a lot placeholders because this class will represent your real model for the communication with the client.
 One (with the `s` at the end) for multiValue (collection) and one for a singleValue.

 ## GsonMessageBodyHandler

-This class will work as a providor for application/json requests on jersey.
-But make sure you configure it in your web.xml like:
+This class will work as a provider for application/json requests for jersey.
+But make sure you configure it in your `web.xml` like:

 		<servlet>
 			...